doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/classic_tourney.md

 Time Limit for each game is decided by the organizer of the tournament.
 Rule questions and other instances involving tournament official interaction stops the clock.
 Semi-finals and the final games should never be terminated because of overtime.

 Players should be warned when there are 15, 10 and 5 minutes remaining.
 If a game is not completed by the decided time limits, the game immediately ends after the current player's turn and the player with the most Promotion Points wins.
-In the event of a tie, the tied player with the most warriors in play is declared the winner (DOUBLE DUTY warriors do not count).
+In the event of a tie, the tied player with the most warriors in play is declared the winner ("DOUBLE DUTY warriors" do not count).
 If the tied players have an equal number of warriors in play, the tied players continue playing until each has completed three more full turns.

 **Collection, Playing Deck and Side Bar**